QASymphony/appium-samples/README.md

 ## Pre-Execute Script ##

-Enter the script below to Pre-Execute Script field
+Enter the script below to Pre-Execute Script field which is specific to the OS you're using.

+### MacOS ###

 ```bash
 #!/bin/bash